apertureless/vue-chartjs/README.md

 }
 ```

 v4 charts have data change watcher by default. v4 will update or re-render the chart if new data is passed.
+Mixins have been removed.

 v4: